 How to Calculate Summary Statistics in PySpark

-You can use the following methods to calculate summary statistics for columns in a PySpark DataFrame:
+You can leverage the following standardized patterns to generate summary statistics across different scopes within your PySpark DataFrame:

 from pyspark.sql import SparkSession